AdobeDocs/analytics-platform.en/help/report-builder/create-a-data-block.md

 exl-id: 46382621-d5e1-41d6-865c-782ec28a21fa
 solution: Customer Journey Analytics
 ---
-# Create a Data Block
+# Create a data block

 A *data block* is the table of data created by a single data request.
 A Report Builder workbook can contain multiple data blocks.
 When you create a data block, first configure the data block and then build the data block.